Lethal Weapon: Casting

 Donner, having just finished filming Ladyhawke, had long been interested in working with Mel Gibson.
 Casting director Marion Dougherty first suggested teaming Gibson with Danny Glover, given Murtaugh had no set ethnicity in the script.
-She arranged for Gibson to fly in from his home in Sydney while Glover was flown in from Chicago, where he was appearing in a play, to read through the script.
-Bruce Willis was approached for the role of Riggs, but turned it down as he found the script "too violent".
+She arranged for Gibson to fly in from his home in Sydney, while Glover was flown in from Chicago, where he was appearing in a play, to read through the script.
+Bruce Willis was approached for the role of Riggs, but turned it down, as he found the script "too violent".
 This is referenced in the spoof of the Lethal Weapon films, Loaded Weapon 1; Bruce (as John McClane) appears after the villains attack the wrong beach residence, looking for the protagonist.
 Christopher Lambert and Christopher Reeve were both approached, but neither was interested.
-Michael Biehn was also a brief contender to play Riggs as Donner had enjoyed his performance in The Terminator, but he was already committed to Aliens.
-Other actors that were considered for the role included Pierce Brosnan, Stephen Lang, Ron Perlman, Michael Nouri, Sylvester Stallone, Patrick Swayze, Michael Douglas, Jeff Goldblum and Kurt Russell.
+Michael Biehn was also a brief contender to play Riggs, as Donner had enjoyed his performance in The Terminator, but he was already committed to Aliens.
+Other actors who were considered for the role included Pierce Brosnan, Stephen Lang, Ron Perlman, Michael Nouri, Sylvester Stallone, Patrick Swayze, Michael Douglas, Jeff Goldblum, and Kurt Russell.

 According to Donner: "It took about two hours and by the time we were done, I was in seventh heaven.
-They found innuendoes; they found laughter where I never saw it; they found tears where they didn't exist before; and, most importantly, they found a relationship—all in just one reading.
-So if you ask about casting... it was magical, just total dynamite".
+They found innuendoes; they found laughter where I never saw it; they found tears where they didn't exist before; and most importantly, they found a relationship—all in just one reading.
+So, if you ask about casting... it was magical, just total dynamite".

-Gibson said that "this particular story was a cut above others I had passed on, because the action is really a sideline which heightens the story of these two great characters.
+Gibson said, "this particular story was a cut above others I had passed on, because the action is really a sideline which heightens the story of these two great characters.
 I picture Riggs as an almost Chaplinesque figure, a guy who doesn't expect anything from life and even toys with the idea of taking his own.
 He's not like these stalwarts who come down from Mt.
 Olympus and wreak havoc and go away.
 He's somebody who doesn't look like he's set to go off until he actually does".